akidrizi/shortier-url/README.md

 # ShorTIER...
 Get it? 😅

-Shortier is a basic URL shortener API that shortens your permalinks and is tracking the visits of the generated links.
+Shortier is a basic URL shortener API that shortens your URLs and is tracking the visits of the generated ones.

-The project is written with **TypeScript** and can be deployed with `docker-compose` along with **MySQL** database where the generated URLs (_permalinks_ table) and analytics (_visits_ table) are stored.
+The project is written with **TypeScript** and can be deployed with `docker-compose` along with **MySQL** database where the generated URLs (_shorten_urls_ table) and analytics (_visits_ table) are stored.

 ### Usage